nuxeo/generator-nuxeo/README.md

 - Operation label: Label used when you expose your Operation inside Studio.

 ## Listener
-Adds a [listener](https://doc.nuxeo.com/x/C4AO) with his test class, the events will be asked during the generation process.
-You can create each listener types: pre-commit, post-commit or asynchronous.
+Adds a [listener](https://doc.nuxeo.com/x/C4AO) with its test class, the events will be asked during the generation process.
+Both existing and custom events can be declared.
+You can create any listener type: pre-commit, post-commit, synchronous and asynchronous.

 ```bash
 yo nuxeo listener